djangoadvent/djangoadvent-articles/1.3/on_delete.rst

 .. warning::

-   There's a reason this capability isn't documented; it's because we want to give the argument signature for these ``on_delete`` functions a chance to shake out before it's set in stone.
+   There's a reason this capability isn't documented; we want to give the argument signature for these ``on_delete`` functions a chance to shake out before it's set in stone.
 So as of now there is no backwards compatibility guarantee for this API: if you write a custom ``on_delete`` function, future Django versions might break it.

 Other benefits
 ==============